About the course

 About the training provider

-We work in partnership with Sheffield Hallam to deliver the Schools Direct route into teaching (3-7 and 5-11 age ranges).
-On successful completion of the course you would be awarded QTS, PGCE, comprising 60 credits at Master Level 6.
+We work in partnership with Sheffield Hallam to deliver the Schools Direct route into teaching (3-7, 5-11 & 11-16 age ranges).
+On successful completion of the course students are awarded QTS, PGCE, comprising 60 credits at Master Level 6.

-Students are placed in two highly performing Barnsley primary schools, mentored by good and outstanding teachers, experiencing all aspects of school life which is invaluable when applying for future teaching positions.
+Students are placed in two highly performing schools (for Primary both will be within Barnsley ), mentored by good and outstanding teachers, experiencing all aspects of school life which is invaluable when applying for future teaching positions.

 As a designated Teaching School we are committed to providing the highest standard of education for the young people in our community of South Yorkshire.
 If you share our vision for education, we want to hear from you!